Last Updated: April 15, 2021

 The checkpoints - spread throughout the southwestern border - raise concerns of continued racial profiling and help propagate the Border Patrol’s disregard for civil rights.
 Hundreds of checkpoints are operated in the 100-mile enforcement zone.

-Border agents claim to have extraordinary powers within this zone, however nothing trumps the Constitution even within the ‘100-mile border enforcement zone’.
-Border Patrol agents cannot ignore the constitutional rights of borderlanders, even when they perceive they have broader discretion to interrogate people, enter private property and land without a warrant, and board buses or vehicles in search for undocumented immigrants.
+Border agents claim to have extraordinary powers within this zone, but, in fact, constitutional protections should apply to everyone living or visiting within this 100-mile zone.
+Part of the problem has been statutes passed by Congress that have given border agents broad discretion to interrogate people, enter private property and land without a warrant, and board buses or vehicles in search for undocumented immigrants.